 Students who make outstanding contributions to their own development will be rewarded.
 This will be the case in all aspects of College life - academic or otherwise.
 The standard reward of this type is a Commendation.
-The Head of Section keeps a record of all such Commendations.
-Certificates are awarded for cumulative totals and presentations made, depending on the total achieved, at assemblies.
+The Head of Year keeps a record of all such Commendations.
+Certificates are awarded for cumulative totals and presentations made, depending on the total achieved, during assemblies at the end of each term.